 The DC load output is on the rear side of the device and is not protected by a fuse.
-All models in this series are designed to operate in parallel connection to at least another device of same rating, so the total current of the parallel connection can be between 60 A (two units) and 8160 A (sixteen units).
-From a certain current the use of cables becomes impractical and the use of copper bars is required.
+All models in this series are designed to operate in parallel connection to at least another device of same rating, so the total current of the parallel connection can be between 60 A (two units) and 8160 A (16 units).
+From a certain current the handling of cables matching the current becomes impractical and the use of copper bars is required.
 The cross section of the connection cables or copper bard is determined by the maximum current, cable length and ambient temperature.

-For a parallel connection of 2 units, using flexible cables of up to 5 m (16.4 ft) length and an average ambient temperature of up to 50 °C (122 °F)we recommend following cross sections for a total current of:
+For a parallel connection of 2 units, using flexible cables of up to 5 m length and an average ambient temperature of up to 50°C we recommend following cross sections for a total current of:

-60 A: 10 mm2 120 A : 35 mm2
+60 A : 10 mm2 120 A : 35 mm2

 180 A: 70 mm2 240 A: 95 mm2

 420 A: 2x 70 mm 2 1020 A: 4x 95 mm2

 per lead (multi-conductor, insulated, openly suspended).
-Single leads with, for example, 70 mm2 cross section can also be replaced by $2x 25 \text{ mm}^2$ etc. For even longer cables the cross section must be increased to avoid voltage loss and overheating.
+Single leads with, for example, 70 mm2 cross section can also be replaced by 2x 25 mm2 etc. For even longer cables the cross section must be increased to avoid voltage loss and overheating.